truongsonghiep/journey-to-the-west/chapter_001.md

 Riding on mules they long for noble steeds;
 By now prime ministers, they hope to be kings.
-For food and raiment they suffer stress and strain, Never fearing Yama‟s call to reckoning.
+For food and raiment they suffer stress and strain, Never fearing Yama's call to reckoning.
-Seeking wealth and power to give to sons of sons, There‟s not one ever willing to turn back.
+Seeking wealth and power to give to sons of sons, There's not one ever willing to turn back.
 The Monkey King searched diligently for the way of immortality, but he had no chance of meeting it.
 Going through big cities and visiting small towns, he unwittingly spent eight or nine years on the South Jambūdvīpa Continent before he suddenly came